FOR IMMEDIATE RELEASE

 Back in Maine, Roosevelt finds the wintery woods exhilarating as he hunts and travels through them.
 When he goes to a place called The Oxbow, he is exposed to hardened and uneducated men who take a strong liking to him.
 He later claims that this experience gave him the confidence to pull together the Rough Riders.
 He comes back to school more powerful and determined, and on his last trip to Maine, his life is changed forever.

 “It’s not just about what made Theodore tough enough to stand on his own two feet, but what makes us all strong: integrity, and the ability to overcome strife and personal challenges,” DeMayo says.
 “I think anyone can relate to the obstacles Roosevelt faced during these early years.”

 “The Making of Theodore Roosevelt” is available for sale online at Amazon.com and other channels.

-Robert Louis DeMayo left his career as a bio-medical engineer to explore the world as a writer for the travel section of The Telegraph, out of Hudson, N.H.
-His first assignment was a road trip from New Hampshire to Panama that required him to write feature articles along the way.
+About the Author: Robert Louis DeMayo left his career as a bio-medical engineer to explore the world as a writer for the travel section of The Telegraph, out of Hudson, N.H.
 In the years that followed he became infatuated with overland journeys and travelled through close to 100 countries.
+His six novels have collectively won eight awards.
 He lives in Arizona with his wife and three daughters.